The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

 \emph{Scattering.} In a classical sense, a solution $A$ for the Yang--Mills equation would be scattering if as $t$ approaches infinity, $A(t)$ approaches a free wave.
 Such a definition is unrealistic in our situation.
 In the first place, it is gauge-dependent.
 Secondly, the small data result in \cite{KT} shows that, even in a favorable gauge, classical scattering cannot occur, and instead one needs to consider some form of \emph{modified scattering}.
 Even so, there is no chance of scattering unless the solution $A$ is topologically trivial; this is due to the fact that any solution which decays in a scale invariant $L^p$ norm for $p > 2$ must be topologically trivial.
 We refer to Remark~\ref{rem:scat} for a description of our notion of scattering.

 We now present our main results, which are divided into two classes.
-The first consists of a gauge independent bubbling off result.
+The first consists of a gauge-independent bubbling off result.
 In a nutshell, it asserts that time-like energy concentration implies soliton bubbling off.
-To state it, we need the following notation: Given a backward light cone
+To state it, we need some notation.
+Given a backward (resp. forward) light cone

 we introduce the time slices

 and for $0 < \gmm < 1$, the time-like cone